catalyst-cloud/catalystcloud-docs/source/compute/gpu-support.rst

 operating system images you upload, and to images provided by Catalyst Cloud.

-Instances built using c2-gpu flavors use virtual GPU partitions which have special driver reqirements.
-Standard NVIDIA drivers supplied with operating systems cannot be used for c2-gpu instances.
-Please refer to the :ref:`c2-gpu instructions<c2-gpu-support>` for details.

-All other GPU instances use direct pass-through of the entire GPU hardware, so any driver that is compatible with the GPU hardware can be installed.
+All GPU instances use direct pass-through of the entire GPU hardware, so any driver that is compatible with the GPU hardware can be installed.
 Catalyst Cloud recommends using drivers supplied by the operating system vendor or downloaded directly from NVIDIA.